ibm-cloud-docs/cloud-object-storage/replication.md

 ## Getting started with replication
 {: #replication-gs}

-To get started, there are some some prerequisites:
+To get started, here are some prerequisites that must be met:

 - Set the the `Writer` or `Manager` platform role on the source bucket, or a custom role with the appropriate replication actions (such as  `cloud-object-storage.bucket.put_replication`) assigned.
 - You do not need to have access to the target bucket, but do need to have sufficient platform roles to create [new IAM policies](/docs/account?topic=account-iamoverview#iamoverview) that allow the source bucket to write to the target bucket.